hphelion/documentation/moonshot/install.beforeyouinstall.md

 </tr>
 </table>

-**Note:** You must have an IPMI driver version 2.0 or above, and an external Internet connection, if you are using a public or hybrid cloud.
+**Note:** You must have an IPMI driver version 2.0 or higher, and an external Internet connection, if you are using a public or hybrid cloud.

 #### Operating systems supported {#ossupp}